-Instructors please send your resources to Mike Wood.
-Be advised that some of the links provided below with take you outside of the First-Year Programs website.
-Below you will find Documentation and links for instructors and Other must-know information.
+Instructors please send your resources to Tracey Glaessgen.
+Be advised that some of the links provided below take you outside of the First-Year Programs website.
+Don't forget about the resources in the Instructor Manual you received during the April workshop!

 Documentation and Links for Instructors